adventurerok/ColonyWars/README.md

 (final means excluding classes that were removed in later versions of the original).
 Currently has Canyon and Forest Hills map recreations, and schematics for all the buildings.

+# Information
+### Maps
+* **world**: This map is the default lobby for Colony Wars.
+* **canyon**: Recreation of the canyon map from the original
+* **forest_hills**: Recreation of the forest hills map from the original

+When the game starts, the selected map will be copied to the "playing" folder, and all players teleported into it.
+The folder should be deleted when the game ends.

 # Setup
 ### Compiling
 Compile the project using maven.
 The plugin jar file will be outputted to target/Colony_Wars.jar.